ome/ngff/rfc/1/template.md

 How are implementations expected to handle these changes?

-## Security considerations (Optional Header)

-What impact will this proposal have on security?
-Does the proposal require a security review?

-A good starting point is to think about how the system might encounter untrusted inputs and how those inputs might be used to manipulate the system.
-From there, consider how known classes of vulnerabilities might apply to the system and what tools and techniques can be applied to avoid those vulnerabilities.

-## Privacy considerations (Optional Header)

-What impact will this proposal have on privacy?
-Does the proposal require a privacy review?

-A good starting point is to think about how user data might be collected, stored, or processed by your system.
-From there, consider the lifecycle of such data and any data protection techniques that may be employed.

 ## Testing (Recommended Header)

 How will you test your feature?
 A typical testing strategy involves unit,